NetGovern/deployments/kubernetes/README.md

 Master nodes are cool, but, you can't actually run pods on the master, that's not allowed.

-At this point, you can install kubectl on your client machine as well, so that you no longer need to run kubbectl commands only on the master.
-To do this copy ubuntu's .kube directory into your own hohme folder on your client machine, and you can directly control your shiny new k8s single master cluster.
+At this point, you can install kubectl on your client machine as well, so that you no longer need to run kubectl commands only on the master.
+To do this copy ubuntu's .kube directory into your own home folder on your client machine, and you can directly control your shiny new k8s single master cluster.

 Setting Up the Worker Nodes
 ---------------------------

-Alright, enough mocking this single master cluster, let's add some workers.
-This involves executing a single command on each, that includes the cluster information, such as the IP address and port of the master's API Server and a secure token-- not just  anyone can join.
+Enough mocking this single master cluster, let's add some workers.
+This involves executing a single command on each, that includes the cluster information, such as the IP address and port of the master's API Server and a secure token -- not just  anyone can join.

 https://bitbucket.netmail.com/projects/PUB/repos/deployments/raw/kubernetes/kube-cluster/4-%20workers.yml?at=refs%2Fheads%2Fmaster